Chalarangelo/30-seconds-of-code/snippets/addWeekDays.md

 tags: date,intermediate
 ---

-Calculates the date after adding the ginen number of business days.
+Calculates the date after adding the given number of business days.

 - Use `Array.from()` to construct an array with `length` equal to the `count` of business days to be added.
 - Use `Array.prototype.reduce()` to iterate over the array, starting from `startDate` and incrementing, using `Date.prototype.getDate()` and `Date.prototype.setDate()`.